emmagrealy/Group_QA_Assignment/ProjectPlan.md

 Code Standards: | Emma and David
 Code Review :   | Niamh and Gillian

 2. David creates the master branch and also creates the develop branch
+    - Add the rest of us as collaboters, where each of us accept the invitation.

 3. The other team members then fork Davids source respository.